ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/entity-framework.md

 The package was build on the foundation of EntityFramework Core v5.0.0.

 # Getting Started
-You first need to add the package reference to you project.
+You first need to add the package reference to your project.
 You can do this with the `dotnet` cli:

 ```
   dotnet add package HotChocolate.Data.EntityFramework